glegoux/jekyll-tech-blog/src/_posts/2019-03-23-kerberos-in-5-minutes.md

 Massachusetts Institute of Technology (MIT)

-Kerberos is first a protocol and after a implementation.
-Kerberos builds on**symmetric key cryptography** to encrypt communication and requires a trusted third party to identify **mutual authentication** with a system of renewable tickets (each 10 hours by default).
+Kerberos is first a protocol of communication.
+Kerberos is built by design from an architecture based on the **symmetric key cryptography** to authenticate, and to encrypt communication.
+It requires a trusted third party to guarantee a **mutual authentication** with a system of secrets and renewable tickets.

 The current important *Requests for Comments* (RFC) to understand Kerberos are [rfc4120](https://www.ietf.org/rfc/rfc4120.txt) and [rfc6649](https://www.ietf.org/rfc/rfc6649.txt)), see [all Kerberos RFCs](https://datatracker.ietf.org/doc/search/?name=Kerberos&sort=&rfcs=on).